Ultimate Resume Background Guide: Dos and Don’ts

-A recent research shows that an average recruiter spends only six seconds to review a resume.
+Recent research shows that an average recruiter spends only six seconds reviewing a resume.
 So you should do your best to attract the notice of your employer.
 Recruiters mostly follow a visual path.
 Thus, a resume background becomes extremely important.

 Below you can find some helpful tips gathered by our resume specialist on designing a successful resume background.

 Enclose a Photo of the Resume

-Many Americans are aversive to including a photo on the resume.
-The reason is a threat to be discriminated against your appearance.
+Many Americans are aversive to including a photo on their resume.
+The reason is the threat to be discriminated against by your appearance.
 So if you attach a photo, you can stand out in a pile of faceless resumes.

 According to CareerBuilder, 43-55% of recruiters check the social media profile of a candidate anyway.
-So it is better to choose the photo and present yourself on it as professionally as possible.
+So it is better to choose the photo and present yourself in it as professionally as possible.

 Your picture should reflect the culture of a profession.
 For instance, if you are applying for the position of sales manager, it would be right to look confident.

 On the other side, if you are looking for a psychologist job, you should look calm and trustworthy.

 A picture speaks a thousand words.
 If you attach your picture, your resume can get shortlisted.

 Take Advantage of Columns to Have More Space

 Resumes that exceed one page are a nightmare for recruiters.
 Write in detail only about the training or workshops that are relevant to this job.

 Highlight only the most important details of your experience.
 Stay organized and concise.